 Many Florida residents may not qualify for Medicaid because they make too much money or have too many assets of value.
 These individuals often find themselves stuck between a rock and a hard place because while they may have sufficient income to handle life’s basic needs, such income can quickly diminish when the time comes to pay for long-term health care, which can reach nearly $100,000 in one year.
-As such, it is crucial to work with a Florida Medicaid Planning Lawyer, such as Javier Centonzio, who can develop a plan to help you receive Medicaid coverage for long-term health care, whether such care is in the home or a long-term care facility like a nursing home or assisted living facility (ALF).
+As such, it is crucial to work with a Florida Medicaid planning lawyer, such as Javier Centonzio, who can develop a plan to help you receive Medicaid coverage for long-term health care, whether such care is in the home or a long-term care facility like a nursing home or assisted living facility (ALF).

 In the state of Florida, residents of a nursing home or other long-term care facility may only receive a total of two (2) hours of personal care each day, which is insufficient to meet their needs.
 Personal Services Contracts (PSC), also known as Family Caregiver Agreements, allows individuals to pay a friend, family member or any other person they choose to be a caregiver to supplement care where a long-term care facility cannot.
 By entering into a personal services contract, which requires a lump-sum payment to the caregiver, an individual can “spend down” assets, helping him or her to become or remain Medicaid-eligible.
-Medicaid Planning Lawyer Javier Centonzio can explain the pros and cons of utilizing a Personal Services Contract and, most importantly, draft the contract properly so you can become or remain Medicaid eligible.
+Medicaid planning lawyer Javier Centonzio can explain the pros and cons of utilizing a Personal Services Contract and, most importantly, draft the contract properly so you can become or remain Medicaid eligible.

 Under Florida’s Medicaid program, property an individual owns that is income-producing (such as a condominium or apartment) is not counted as an “asset” for purposes of determining if the individual is eligible for Medicaid coverage.
 In 2018, a single person may not have more than $2,000 of “countable assets” in order to qualify for Medicaid benefits.
 Many people are unaware that they can convert “countable assets,” such as cash, into “non-countable assets,” such as an income-producing property.
 However, while an asset in the form of an income-producing property is considered exempt when determining if someone is eligible for Medicaid, the income produced from the property will be counted to determine if an individual still meets the income requirements for Medicaid.
-The Medicaid Planning team at Centonzio Law can help determine whether income-producing property is the right choice for your Medicaid planning needs.
+The Medicaid planning team at Centonzio Law can help determine whether income-producing property is the right choice for your Medicaid planning needs.

 Florida is considered an Income Cap state for Medicaid purposes.
 This means that a person who receives income higher than the limit set by the State will not be eligible to receive Medicaid benefits.
 The income cap in Florida as of January 2018 is $2,250 per month.
 Under Florida law, a person can establish a qualified-income trust (QIT), also known as a “Miller” trust, to get around the income cap and become Medicaid eligible.
-There are very specific rules and requirements that govern the use of qualified income trusts, and Medicaid Planning Lawyer Javier Centonzio can make sure you understand these requirements and draft the proper qualified income trust for your specific Medicaid Planning needs.
+There are very specific rules and requirements that govern the use of qualified income trusts, and Medicaid planning attorney Javier Centonzio can make sure you understand these requirements and draft the proper qualified income trust for your specific Medicaid planning needs.

-If you, a loved one or a friend are concerned about the rising cost of long-term care and believe Medicaid Planning may be right for you, consider speaking with a qualified Florida Medicaid Planning Lawyer right away.
-Javier A. Centonzio, J.D., L.L.M. represents numerous clients and handles a variety of elder law matters, including, among others, Medicaid Planning.
-To find out how Javier A. Centonzio may be able to help you, contact his office today by calling (727) 900-7290 to receive your Medicaid Planning consultation.
+If you, a loved one or a friend are concerned about the rising cost of long-term care and believe Medicaid planning may be right for you, consider speaking with a qualified Florida Medicaid planning lawyer right away.
+Javier A. Centonzio, J.D., L.L.M. represents numerous clients and handles a variety of elder law matters, including, among others, Medicaid planning.
+To find out how Javier A. Centonzio may be able to help you, contact his office today by calling (727) 900-7290 to receive your Medicaid planning consultation.